Choens/titanic-workshop/README.md

 Instructions and demo code for the Titanic Workshop at the 2015 SUNY Albany Open Source Fair.

-## Required Setup:
+## Workshop Requirements:

-1. Have access to a laptop for personal use during the workshop.
+1. You must have access to a laptop for personal use during the workshop.
+I don't have extras, sorry.
-2. Prior to the OSF, install R on this laptop.
+2. Prior to the OSF, install R on the aforementioned laptop.

     http://cran.r-project.org/

-3. Run packages.R to install needed packages.
+3. Run packages.R (in this repo) to install several required packages.
 You will need an Internet connection for this script to work.
-Feel free to just copy paste it into R / RStudio or run it with:
+Feel free to just copy paste it into R / RStudio or run it
+   with:

     setwd("path to folder holding packages.R")
     source("packages.R")

-4. Download or clone this repo before coming to the workshop.
+4. Download or clone this repo to the aforementioned laptop before coming to the workshop.
+This is workshop, not a demo.

    There will be code examples you will want to have access to.
 You do not need to know how to use Git to participate in this workshop.
 You can just download this repo as a ZIP file.

-   Note: This repo is NOT yet complete.
+**WARNING:** This repo is NOT yet complete.
 I expect this to be ready by February 10, 2015.
 But, not myself, I should probably recommend you do a quick pull to sync with the repo the day of the workshop.

 ## Recommended Setup: